 What I remember of the Tale of Genji is that I had a used book, its cover was blue, and the previous owner had spilled something in it.
 I have a good memory of it, though, so I was very excited about this exhibit.
 The temple area with the Buddha and the bodhisattvas was very beautiful and quiet.
 Murasaki Shikibu may have begun with some of the story’s later chapters at Ishiyamadera, perhaps inspired by the bodhisattva Kannon, and Murasaki may have become quite strongly associated with Kannon after her death.
 This reminded me a bit of philosophers like Pythagoras (who was strongly associated with Apollon), and I got to thinking about divine inspiration and creative arts and an entire cluster of things related to how things are transmitted and understood over time.
 That was much more powerful than my other exhibit takeaways from Tale of Genji, which were generally related to Japanese literary culture and the importance of women in the Japanese literary tradition.

 From there, I went to Seeing the Divine: Pahari Painting of North India.
 It was a single room, and I enjoyed it a lot.
-Most of how I understood the exhibit was filtered through my experience of gods in Hellenism and my understanding of Platonic philosophy, so there is likely stuff that I am missing.
+Most of how I understood the exhibit was filtered through my knowledge of the history of how Hellenic Gods have been worshipped and my understanding of Platonic philosophy, so there is likely stuff that I am missing.
 I really liked the focus on the divine gaze and the information in the card text about devotees.
 Coming out of a recent religious experience,² a lot of pieces were relatable even if I don’t know that much about Radha and Krishna.

 That’s about when my phone was near-death, and I was somewhat overloaded with thoughts from what I had seen.
 I sat in the basement for a bit to charge my phone before meeting up with my girlfriend and a Twitter mutual — the three of us had dinner and good conversation and the fried rice was really delicious — and my head was overloaded assimilating things and thinking.